improve-ai/swift-ranker/README.md

  Additional security measures such as white-listing specific variants and context or obfuscating rewards can be implemented by custom scripts on the back end.

- For truly sensitive model information, you may wish to only use those Improve models within a secure server environment and only distribute final decisions to clients.
+ For truly sensitive model information, you may wish to only use those Improve models within a secure server environment.

  ## Additional Caveats